EricBruylant/accelerator-website/index.md

 Contact with others on the same path, and long-term individual mentorship.

-### HOW WILL THIS BE FUNDED?
+### How will this be funded?

 Since we want to heavily modify the location (optimized living environments!) and drive long term marginal costs down, we intend to buy a location with room to expand.
 This means our activation energy is high, but several members of the founding team are putting forward significant amounts of money.
 Additionally the project has the interest of several notable philanthropists, and will attempt to raise money via crowdfunding.

 Donations will be exchanged for rent tokens, which will be used to cover the rent of people living at the accelerator (details to be decided,will need rate-limiting and ) and play a role in governance.

 Longer term sources of income include residents doing remote work (e.g. coding), and people flowing through the accelerator self-funding and receiving scholarships once we are proven valuable.

-### DO YOU REALLY THINK THIS WILL WORK?
+### Do you really think this will work?

+tl;dr: Maybe, and it seems high value to try.

 We are aware of the scale of the challenge implied by trying to bring a diverse and intense group of people together for many months and have things go well.
 In order to succeed we will need both a carefully thought out plan informed by other groups, and an understanding that as a group we are steering in every interaction.
 Despite this challenge, we have hope because the community this project is rooted in has a common goal, an uncommon focus on awareness of self and communication, and a demonstrated ability to intentionally develop culture with specific aims (e.g. truth-seeking discussion norms).
 We want to turn this creative potential, and the background data from every other intentional community project we can find, to the task of developing ways of interacting which are conducive to growing healthy, happy, complete, and awesome human beings.

-tl;dr: Maybe, and it seems high value to try.

 ### How can I get involved?